 The program builds on bachelors' programs mathematics and computer science.
 It presupposes a bachelors degree in mathematics, computer science, physics, electrical engineering or a related area.

-The required educational background is formulated in the examination regulations which will be published soon here.
+The required educational background is formulated in the examination regulations.
 The examination board determines whether the entry requirements are fulfilled.

 Data-Science methods are used in a broad spectrum of applications in science and industry.